-# Configuring a Native Rocket Pool Node without Docker
+# Creating a Native Rocket Pool Node without Docker

 In this section, we will walk through the process of installing the Rocket Pool Smartnode stack natively onto your system, without the use of Docker containers.

 The general plan is as follows:

 - Create system services for the Rocket Pool components (the node and watchtower processes)

 - Configure Rocket Pool to use communicate with those services

 This is a fairly involved setup so it will take some time to complete.

 The diversity of Operating Systems and distros available make it impractical to make guides available for all of them.
 The instructions in this guide are tailored to a Debian-based system (including Ubuntu).
 For other distros or operating systems, you may follow the high-level steps described in the guide but will have to substitute certain commands for the ones that your system uses as appropriate.

 This guide is intended for users that are experienced with Linux system administration and usage.
 This includes using the terminal, creating system accounts, managing permissions, and installing services.
 We assume you are familiar with these activities - as you will be managing the bulk of the infrastructure yourself, we only provide limited support for Native installations.
 If you are not familiar with these activites, we do not recommend that you use Native Mode.